 Our Mission : About GBFB

 The Greater Boston Food Bank (GBFB) is the largest hunger-relief organization in New England and among the largest food banks in the country.
-Last year, we distributed more than 51 million pounds of food, enough to provide healthy meals to as many as 545,000 people.
+Last year, we distributed more than 54 million pounds of food, enough to provide healthy meals to over 500,000 people.
 We are committed to increasing our food distribution to provide at least ONE MEAL A DAY to every person in need in eastern Massachusetts.
 Our progress toward this goal is documented by town on our interactive map.

 GBFB acquires food through food industry product donations, food drives, and financial contributions that enable us to purchase additional high nutrient quality food.
 We also benefit from the generosity of over 25,000 volunteers annually who help to sort and distribute donated food products.